openharmony/third_party_gn/docs/reference.md

   --blame
       Used with any value specified on a config, this will name the config that causes that target to get the flag.
-This doesn't currently work for libs, lib_dirs, frameworks and framework_dirs because those are inherited and are more complicated to figure out the blame (patches welcome).
+This doesn't currently work for libs, lib_dirs, frameworks, weak_frameworks and framework_dirs because those are inherited and are more complicated to figure out the blame (patches welcome).
 ```

 #### **Configs**